klozn/10-javascript/00-essentials/10-git/20-git-basics-remote/codelab01/README.md

 ## 2. Push your commits
 We are now ready to push to our remote GitHub repository.

-By doing so, we’ll have stored our complete project on a remote server (so if our computer crashes, we will still have an online back-up).
+By doing so, we’ll have stored our complete project (and its entire history) on a remote server (so if our computer crashes, we will still have an online back-up).
 Other developers will also be able to clone our work and contribute!

 ### Add the remote repository